infosciassoc/Meltemi-Workshop/README.md

 - The **Meltemi Team** from the **Institute for Language and Speech Processing (ILSP)** for their great sessions and continued support.
 - **Athens University of Economics and Business** for their generous support and for providing the amphitheatre in the Trias Building.

-Special thanks to all our speakers and participants for making this event a success!
+A big thank you to all speakers and participants who were instrumental in creating such a memorable event!

 ---